heatsynclabs/administration/bylaws.md

 <ol style="list-style-type:upper-roman">
 == <li>NAME AND PURPOSE</li> ==

-1.The name of this organization shall be known as HeatSync Labs.
+# The name of this organization shall be known as HeatSync Labs.

-2.The purpose of HeatSync Labs (herein referred to as “HSL”) shall be to provide a physical environment for the discussion, planning, and construction of collaborative endeavors in the application of technology as well as technological expressions of artwork.
+# The purpose of HeatSync Labs (herein referred to as “HSL”) shall be to provide a physical environment for the discussion, planning, and construction of collaborative endeavors in the application of technology as well as technological expressions of artwork.

 == <li>ORGANIZATION</li> ==